langchain-ai/langsmith-cookbook/typescript-testing-examples/simple-test/README.md

 # Logging Assertions as Feedback

-This walkthrough shows a lightweight way to begin using langsmith feedback in TypeScript, without having to change many lines of code in your existing tests.
+This walkthrough shows a lightweight way to begin using LangSmith feedback in TypeScript, without having to change many lines of code in your existing tests.
 It does not incorporate LangSmith datasets, and so you do not get the benefits of row-level comparisons, performance and chain tracking over a dataset, or other future analytical functionality.
 For information on how to evaluate your JS chains over a dataset, check out the [Evaluating JS Chains in Python](../eval-in-python/) walkthrough in this repo.

-This recipe orks by wrapping your testing assertions of your existing javascript tests and logging them as evaluation feedback.
+This recipe works by wrapping your testing assertions of your existing JavaScript tests and logging them as evaluation feedback.

 We don't (yet) have full benchmarking functionality natively written in TypeScript, and you may already have some tests using familiar testing harnesses like Jest or Mocha.
 You can still track your tests in LangSmith in a lightweight manner using the tactics presented in this recipe.